Recognize & Write Full Characters with the Sun, Moon, and Rising Signs

 OR You begin by drafting a character.

-You imagine a cowboy who values truth and freedom.
-“Cowboy” makes you think about Sagittarius, so you make him a former soldier willing to die for freedom.
+In that nuclear winter, wild, wild west, you imagine a cowboy who values truth and freedom.
+“Cowgirl” feels too complicated and ambitious to tackle so you decide on “Cowboy.”
+That makes you think about Sagittarius, so you make him a former soldier willing to die for freedom.
 The archetype is solidifying.

 Knowing the archetype, you make him a straight-shooter.
 He tells the truth, or he says nothing.
 If he doesn't want to answer your question, he doesn’t.
 He doesn’t deceptively imply things, and he does not lie to you.
 If you asked him to be deceptive for the cause of freedom, his choices would make the whole story a lot more interesting,

-He is also a cynical bastard because Sagittarius villains and antiheros are always cynical—they aren’t usually motivated by power or ambition.
-Okay, so cynicism is an obvious choice for a Sagittarius sun sign antihero, but is there more beneath it?
+You want him to be complex, so he is also a cynical bastard because Sagittarius villains and anti-heros are always cynical—they aren’t usually motivated by power or ambition.
+Okay, so cynicism is an obvious choice for a Sagittarius sun sign anti-hero, but is there more beneath it?

 You realize, after you have interacted with him on the page for a while, that he is raging inside because when his world fell apart (doesn't it always?), he felt powerless to take care of his family, and in this ex-soldier, that makes him want to take up the fight.